 Figure 2.
-Enrichment analysis shown Nervous system was associated with adenoma development.
-(A) GO and KEGG analysis of the genes the LGA VS HGA DMRs located on.
-(B) GO analysis of the genes different DMRs located on, including the DMR only in LGA VS HGA, only in LGA VS Normal, and LGA VS HGA and LGA VS Normal overlapped.
+Enrichment analysis shows the top 15-20 terms associated with methylation differences between LGA and HGA.
+(A) GO and KEGG analysis of the genes with DMRs associated with LGA and HGA.
+(B) GO analysis of the genes with alterations in DMRs including differences in DMRs only in LGA vs HGA, only in LGA vs Normal, and areas where LGA vs HGA and LGA vs Normal overlapped.